KevinFasusi/KevinFasusi.github.io/_posts/2017-04-08-Fearing-Sharing.md

 1. I am pretty sure no one cares.
 2. see above.

-I have temporarily satiated my imposter syndrome by applying for and receiving a place on an MSc in Computer Science at Birkbeck University of London.
+I have temporarily satiated my impostor syndrome by applying for and receiving a place on an MSc in Computer Science at Birkbeck University of London.
 So just when I thought I was out, I deal myself back in the game.
 Not too long ago I had my Viva Voce and received a pass with minor corrections.
 Currently, I am finishing the corrections to my PhD thesis (operations and supply chain management) and also trying to piece together a few papers.
+I am really looking forward to the MSc course.
+I am already thinking about which electives to take and what to focus on for the final project.

 I plan to continue blogging about operations and supply chain management stuff as well as computer science stuff and everything at the intersection of said stuff.